Nrjnicks/snake3D/README.md

 3. [Other sound clips: sound clips for different events]

 #End Note
 I used name of variables and methods such everything in intuitive and easy to understand.
-I hope you find it easy to read and comply.
+I hope you find it easy to read and execute.